andyli/blog/content/posts/2008/2008-09-16_usability-and-accessibility-of-flash-only-website.md

 Usability, accessibility and SEO of a website are becoming a great concern these days while Flash/Flex technology is becoming a big big part of the web.
-Flash contents are always said to be bad for usability, accessibility and SEO, eg.not search engine friendly, can't be easily read by other programs that even making a lot of browser functions dead, large file size...
+Flash contents are always said to be bad for usability, accessibility and SEO, e.g. not search engine friendly, can't be easily read by other programs that even making a lot of browser functions dead, large file size...
 But wait, are all of these still be true NOW?

-Here are some misunderstanding or not-updated thounghts on Flash content (especially Flash-only website):
+Here are some misunderstanding or not-updated thoughts on Flash content (especially Flash-only website):

 #### Flash contents cannot be crawled and indexed by search engines